FX4BIZ/FX4BIZ-REST/GETTINGSTARTED.md

 #### 3. GO LIVE ####

-Once the setup has been validated from both sides, we will get your production environnement credentials.
+Once the setup has been validated from both sides, you will get your production environnement credentials.